The 3D printing industry still represents a tiny fraction of manufacturing overall, but it appears to be growing,...

 Dror Danaichief business officer, XJet

-The XJet Carmel 1400, which prints metal and ceramic materials, is another one of the advances in 3D printing demonstrated at the conference.
+The XJet Carmel 1400, which prints metal and ceramic materials, is another one of the 3D printing advances demonstrated at the conference.
 The XJet Carmel uses a liquid-based ceramic or metal material and inkjet technology to 3D print parts or objects without using powders, which is the common material for ceramic or metal objects.

 Using ceramic materials reduces the amount and time of post-processing, and it creates parts with high levels of detail, finish and design accuracy, according to Dror Danai, XJet chief business officer.